Bijendra Prasad Yadav

-Bijendra Prasad Yadav is an Indian politician, a member of Janata Dal (United).
-Currently, he is a member of the Bihar Legislative Assembly, as well as the state's Cabinet Minister for Energy, Planning, and Development under Chief Minister Nitish Kumar.
+Bijendra Prasad Yadav (born 10 October 1946) is an Indian politician belonging to the Janata Dal (United).
+Currently, he is a Deputy Chief Minister of Bihar, a member of the Bihar Legislative Assembly, as well as the state's Cabinet Minister for Finance, Commercial Taxes under Chief Minister Nitish Kumar and Samrat Choudhary.
 He has been an incumbent representative for Supaul since 1990.